austinsonger/AuditBuddy/system-requirements.md

     * Prioritize security throughout the development process.
 Use secure methods to store credentials and ensure proper access controls.
 * Testing:
     * Develop a comprehensive testing strategy to ensure the Github Action collects accurate evidence for various frameworks and controls.

-Can you give me recommendations of different programming setups that will work best for this project.